Bush Center says some donors' information was stolen in May hack - KTVZ

 On July 16, data management services provider Blackbaud told the Bush Center it had stopped a ransomware attack in May but that the perpetrators “removed a copy of some of the Bush Center’s data regarding donors and other contacts,” the center said in a news release.

+The Bush Center said in a statement on Thursday that Social Security numbers and credit card information had been encrypted and not compromised.
+The center amended that statement on Friday to note that credit card information was stored in a different location.

-“According to Blackbaud, any Social Security numbers or payment card information contained in the affected systems were encrypted and the decryption keys were not compromised,” the center wrote.
-“However, there was unencrypted, less sensitive information obtained, such as name, birth date, physical and email addresses, telephone numbers, gender and giving history.”
+“According to Blackbaud, Social Security numbers contained in the affected systems were encrypted and the decryption keys were not compromised because they were stored in a different location.
+Credit cardholder data was not part of the incident because it was stored in a different location,” the center said on Friday.

 Blackbaud told the center that it “paid a ransom to the attackers in order to obtain confirmation that the compromised unencrypted information has been destroyed.”

-Note: This story has been updated with additional comment from the Bush Center on Friday amending its earlier statement.